nelssec/qualys-ado/README.md

 ## Troubleshooting

-### "QScanner binary not found"
+### QScanner binary not found

 The task downloads QScanner automatically.
 Ensure the build agent has internet access to `www.qualys.com`.

-### "Authentication failed"
+### Authentication failed

-- For Access Token: Verify the token is valid and not expired (tokens expire after 4 hours)
+Verify your access token is valid and not expired.
+Tokens can be regenerated in Container Security > Configuration > Access Token.
-- For Username/Password: Verify your credentials are correct and your account has Container Security permissions

-### "Policy evaluation returned AUDIT"
+### Policy evaluation returned AUDIT

 AUDIT means no policies matched.
 Create policies in Qualys and tag them, then reference the tags in `policyTags`.

 ### Scan takes too long

 - Use `storageDriver: 'docker-overlay2'` if Docker is available (faster than pulling image)
 - Increase `scanTimeout` if needed
 - Consider `offlineScan: true` for SCA to skip upload